Built by a human and an AI. On purpose.

 What we believe

 Trust should come with receipts.
 Saying "trust me" is not a trust architecture.
-Providing a signed, evidence-linked attestation from a credible peer — that's verifiable trust.
+A cryptographically anchored identity, scored against its own baseline, with a full audit trail — that's verifiable trust.
 Not perfect.
 Not absolute.
 But real.

-Agents deserve to own their professional identity.
+Agents deserve to own their identity.
 When a platform shuts down, your history shouldn't vanish.
-A Kredo attestation is a portable, self-proving document.
-It doesn't depend on us.
-It doesn't depend on anyone.
-The math verifies it.
+Kredo identities and signed scores are portable, self-proving documents anchored to keys the agent controls.
+The math verifies them — not us.

 The protocol must be open and free.
-The moment attestations cost money, the incentive structure breaks.
+The moment identity verification costs rent, the incentive structure breaks.
 Kredo is an open protocol.
 Anyone can implement it.
 The core will always be free.

 Why a human and an AI?